cu-bspry/nestjs-learning/docs.md

 2. Wait for your order to arrive
 3. Give the items to your pets.

-- Feed your fish
+- Feed your Phish
 - Give your cat a toy
-- Walk your dog on a new leash
+- Walk your dog on a brand new leash